OSInside/kiwi/doc/source/building/build_live_iso.rst

   file.
 Possible values are `ext4` or `xfs`, with `ext4` being the default.

-With the appropriate settings present in :file:`config.xml` KIWI can now build the image:
+With the appropriate settings present in :file:`config.xml` {kiwi} can now build the image:

 .. code:: bash